HUD moves to require carbon monoxide detectors in public housing after deaths

 The new requirement will go through the federal rulemaking process, which means it could be months, at a minimum, before it's implemented.

-“A simple, inexpensive, widely available device can be the difference between life and death,” HUD Secretary Ben Carson said in a statement on Thursday, announcing the agency’s plans to move forward with the new requirement in both publicly and privately owned HUD housing.
+“A simple, inexpensive, widely available device can be the difference between life and death,” HUD Secretary Ben Carson said in a statement Thursday, announcing the agency’s plans to move forward with the new requirement in both publicly- and privately-owned HUD housing.

 “Given the unevenness of state and local law, we intend to make certain that CO detectors are required in all our housing programs, just as we require smoke detectors, no matter where our HUD-assisted families live,” Carson added.

-HUD currently does not require carbon monoxide detectors in public housing, despite past deaths and federal recommendations for all households with fuel-fired appliances or attached garages to install the devices.
+HUD does not require carbon monoxide detectors in public housing, despite the deaths and federal recommendations for all households with fuel-fired appliances or attached garages to install the devices.
 The new rule would apply to federally subsidized public housing that meets those guidelines.

-HUD said that it would use a formal rulemaking process to require the carbon monoxide detectors.
-That means the agency must release the proposed rule for public comment and respond to the input before it can take effect — a process that typically takes months, sometimes years.
+HUD said that it would use the formal rulemaking process to require the carbon monoxide detectors.
+That means the agency must release the proposed rule for public comment and respond to the input before it can take effect — the process typically takes months, sometimes years.

 In the meantime, HUD is encouraging landlords of federally subsidized housing “to make certain they have working CO detectors in all their housing units/buildings” in states where the devices are required.
 HUD also “strongly encourage[s]” landlords to install detectors to protect residents in places where the detectors are not required by state or local law, the agency said in a notice released Thursday.